BroadwayFriends/FriendlyNeighborAndroid/README.md

 ![Android CI](https://github.com/BroadwayFriends/FriendlyNeighborAndroid/workflows/Android%20CI/badge.svg)

 The Android Application for FriendlyNeighbor.
-Discoverand ask for help from people in your neighborhood.
+Discover and ask for help from people in your neighborhood.
 This is a vanilla Android project written in Java and Kotlin and supports **Android Marshmallow** and above.

 Related backend repositories: